ProfAishikGhosh/ProfAishikGhosh.github.io/_pages/JoinGroup.md

 **Undergraduate and Master's Students Welcome**

 Undergraduates and master's students are encouraged to reach out.
 Please mention what interests you about our work and describe any relevant computing skills you possess.
-Prof. Ghosh does read and reply to all emails from students (at least your first email).
+Prof. Ghosh will read and reply to a student's email (at least your first email).

 **Prospective Graduate Students**